Mahi-Eshu/Mahi-Eshu/README.md

 # Hello there! 👋
-## I'm *Mahesh Kumar*
-A fresher'24, graduation in Information Technology from R.M.D.
+### I'm Mahesh Kumar, a fresher'24, graduation in Information Technology from R.M.D.
 Engineering College.
 Currently looking for an opportunity to work in a team and contribute to the organization.
 I'm currently based at Tiruttani.
 I see myself as an enthusiastic and resilient person who is very much interested in Full-stack development using Javascript.
 I started coding for a purpose a while ago, later I found myself coding for fun.
 <br />

 ## Languages I've worked on: